Skip to content

 The profit margin in the cremation Business is good.
 You can charge between $ 1000-$2500 to your clients for the service.
 If you get at least one business per day, you can earn a profit of approximately 15-20%.

-Here you have to keep in mind; the success of your business depends on your supervisory skill and the efficiency of the marketing strategies.
+Here you have to keep in mind that the success of your business depends on your supervisory skill and the efficiency of the marketing strategies.

 Operational Steps